LutfiIzzat/MachineLearningProject/README.md

 The project is done in hopes to find the likelihood of adoption between cats and dogs, and what features that can increase it's chance for adoption.

-## Objective:
+## Objectives:
-Between cats and dogs, which of these animals are more likely to get adopted?
+1. Between cats and dogs, which of these animals are more likely to get adopted?

-## Objective 2:
-What features can increase the likelihood of adoption?
+2. What features can increase the likelihood of adoption?

 ## Motivation :
 There undeniably an absurd amount of stray animals on the street, so what enchances their appeal for adoption?
 This project investigates the compenents that make up these adorable fur-balls, and which of these features would get them their forever home.